jocull/Levgen-Parallel-Benchmarks/README.md

 Scala is run with ```target/start seed``` after running ```sbt add-start-script-tasks start-script``` in the scala folder.

+C# can be compiled with .NET core using the standard build process (remember to run `dotnet restore` first)

 They must be run with the seed as a command line parameter, like ./PC 123.